 It won’t really be a holiday

-We don’t mean to be negative Nancys, but in this instance, ‘going on holiday’ means all the usual baby-related chores are transported to a different location.
+Without wanting to put a downer on things, in this instance ‘going on holiday’ means all the usual baby-related chores are transported to a different location.

 Planes are a special kind of punishment

 If you have ever so much as waggled an eyebrow at a crying baby, karma is coming for you.
-Everyone thinks they’re one of the good guys, but we see you there, rolling your eyes, sighing ever so slightly, and giving the person next to them ‘that look’.
+Everyone thinks they’re one of the good guys, but we see them there, rolling their eyes, sighing ever so slightly, and giving the person next to them ‘that look’.
 It’s almost worse than if they came over and told your baby to ‘shut up’ directly to its face.

 Car trips are barely better

-‘Just go on a staycation in the car!’ they said, ‘It’s so much simpler!’ they said.
+‘Just stay in this country and get about in the car!’ they said, ‘It’s so much simpler!’ they said.

 ‘Yeah, kids love long car journeys!’ said no one ever.